Wild Edibles—Violet Jelly

 To make wild violet jelly, I first needed to pick the flower heads off the wild violets.
 My friend and kids helped pick, so I didn’t take too long to fill a couple of small bowls.

 Measure 3 cups of flower heads (packing them down in the cup) into a glass bowl.
+A large mason jar works well for this too.

 Then pour 4 cups of boiling water over them, stir, cover, and place in a dark place (or throw a towel over the whole thing).
 Let the bowl sit for 24 hours.